a caregiver showing a phone to an old lady

 The caregiving industry is constantly evolving, with new best practices, technologies, and training opportunities.
 Staying informed by reading industry blogs, attending workshops, and joining caregiver support groups can help you stay competitive in the job market.

-The U.S. Bureau of Labor Statistics projects that home health and personal care aide jobs, including companion roles, will grow 22% from 2022 to 2032, much faster than the average for other occupations.
+The U.S. Bureau of Labor Statistics projects that home health and personal care aide positions, which include companion worker jobs, will grow 21% from 2023 to 2033, much faster than the average for other occupations.

-Companion salaries vary depending on location, experience, and employer.
+Companion worker salaries vary depending on location, experience, and employer.
 On average:

 Private clients often offer higher pay compared to agencies, but agencies provide job security, benefits, and training opportunities.